-<Outline of the status of the implementation> (FY2022 (2023/2-2024/1))
+<Outline of the status of the implementation> (FY2024 (2024/2-2025/1))

 - 1. Initiatives for compliance and risk management - Officers and employees of the Company and its subsidiaries have received training such as compliance training designed to build compliance awareness, human relations training to enhance knowledge and moral awareness related to human rights issues and improve workplace environments through dialogue, and risk management training aimed at boosting risk responsiveness. - As whistleblowing systems, the Company has set up the Sekisui House Group Compliance Helpline for officers and employees of the Group and its regular trading partners, the Sekisui House Global Helpline for overseas subsidiaries, and the Sexual and Power Harassment Hotline as a contact point for sexual harassment, power harassment, and other human rights issues.
-The Legal Department Human Rights and Compliance Promotion Office provides integrated management of these systems and promotes their widespread awareness and utilization. - During the fiscal year under review, meetings of the Risk Management Committee were convened 11 times to monitor key risks at the Company and its subsidiaries.
-The Risk Management Committee also engaged in activities such as monitoring the Quality Management Committee and Information Security Committee, established under its umbrella, and reported to the Board of Directors. - 2.
-Initiatives for ensuring efficient execution of duties - During the fiscal year under review, Management Meetings were held 12 times.
+The Legal Department Human Rights and Compliance Promotion Office (Human Rights and Compliance Promotion Department, from February 1, 2025) provides integrated management of these systems and promotes their widespread awareness and utilization. - During the fiscal year under review, meetings of the Risk Management Committee were convened 11 times to monitor key risks at the Company and its subsidiaries.
+The Risk Management Committee also engaged in activities such as monitoring the Quality Management Committee and the Information Security Committee, placed under its umbrella, and conducted risk management training for senior management employees aimed at boosting their risk responsiveness.
+It reported on the status of these activities to the Board of Directors. - 2.
+Initiatives for ensuring efficient execution of duties - During the fiscal year under review, Management Meetings were held 13 times.
 Entrusted Executive Officers participated in these meetings, which were also attended by Outside Directors of the Board and Audit and Supervisory Board Members as observers on a voluntary basis.
 Executive Officers and others were also requested to attend based on the agenda items discussed.
-Participants actively exchanged opinions for the purposes of holding prior deliberations on important matters to be submitted to the Board of Directors, making decisions on the execution of certain operation matters based on management policies and strategies, and sharing information on business execution policies and issues. - The Board of Director Proposal Standards and the internal approval requirements were revised to promote the delegation of authority for business execution from the Board of Directors. - 3.
-Initiatives related to the management of Group companies - The Company resolved on the organizational restructuring of the Sekisui House Construction Group centered on the adoption of an intermediary holding company structure through Sekisui House Construction Holdings, Ltd., a wholly owned subsidiary of the Company.
-The Company aims to achieve its growth strategy and strengthen governance through greater the delegation of authority to the intermediary holding company and clearer responsibilities. - The Company convenes regular Sekisui House Group Audit and Supervisory Boards Cooperation Meetings for purposes such as exchanging information and sharing issues between the audit and supervisory board members of the Company's subsidiaries (including members concurrently serving as officers or employees of the Company).
+Participants actively exchanged opinions for the purposes of holding prior deliberations on important matters to be submitted to the Board of Directors, making decisions on the execution of certain operation matters based on management policies and strategies, and sharing information on business execution policies and issues. - 3.
+Initiatives related to the management of Group companies - We have identified the need to further clarify the Company's resolution and approval processes as an important issue.
+Therefore, we have established new Rules on Resolution and Approval Authority with the aim of clearly defining the principles governing all resolutions and approvals and clarifying a whole range of matters to be resolved or approved by the Board of Directors and each responsible member (outside the internal approval process) in a consistent manner. - The Company convenes regular Sekisui House Group Audit and Supervisory Boards Cooperation Meetings for purposes such as exchanging information and sharing issues between the audit and supervisory board members of the Company's subsidiaries (including members concurrently serving as officers or employees of the Company).